Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/_index.md

 **The Terraform plan leveraged the _remote-exec_ provisioner which uses the WinRM protocol to copy and execute the required Azure Arc script.
 To allow WinRM connectivity to the VM, run the [_allow_winrm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/vmware/winsrv/terraform/scripts/allow_winrm.ps1) PowerShell script on your VM before converting it to template.**

-> **NOTE: If you already have a Windows Server VM template it is still recommended to use the guide as a reference.**
+> **Note:** If you already have a Windows Server VM template it is still recommended to use the guide as a reference.

 ## Deployment